img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Asked what he hopes from the design teams applying to this competition, Boateng replies: ‘The very best.
 I’m serious.
 Thelma and I see it as our job to reflect this community that’s been too long neglected, and for this community we want nothing but the best.
 Let that message go out very clearly.
 It was a unique tragedy and the memorial, and the successful design team, will need to be equally unique.'

-You can find the full design brief with details on how to apply here.
+This competition is now closed to entries – you can find the original design brief here.
 The selection process is being managed and administered by RIBA Competitions on behalf of the Commission and the Grenfell community.
-Deadline for submissions for Phase 1 is 11:59 AM on 18 September 2024.

 Latest